Naoray/nova-json/readme.md

 }
 ```
 ## Use inside Panels
-In order to use JSON column inside Nova Panel you need to either not wrap it in array brackets (if it's the only field you're using) or use splat operator (if there are other fields in the Panel)
+In order to use JSON column inside Nova Panel you need to get 'data' property of the top level JSON field.

 #### Examples
 1. JSON is the only field inside Panel